McMahonLab/OMD-TOIL/scripts/10_mapping/10b_uncompetitive/README.md

 Counting of Mapped Reads: Uncompetitive
 --

 This section describes the steps to count the metatranscriptomic reads which mapped to each gene in a reference genome using BWA.
-For convenience, the script `readCountsFEATURE.pl` will execute the pipeline with a single command.
+For convenience, the script `uncompReadCountsFEATURE.pl` will execute the pipeline with a single command.
 The script takes as input the directories described below, and counts reads mapped to each gene using [htseq-count](http://www-huber.embl.de/HTSeq/doc/count.html#count) for each (metatranscriptome, genome) pair:

     `/usr/local/bin/htseq-count -f bam -r pos -s no -a 0 -t FEATURE -i locus_tag -m intersection-strict -o outputFolder/mt-genome.sam mapFolder/mt-genome.sorted.bam gffFolder/genome.gff > outputFolder/mt-genome.out`